sbperceptron/neuralnet-notes/README.md

 3. relu activations
 4. dropout layer after fully conected layer

-  # dropout layers
+# 1. Dropout layers
   Due to dropout layer, different sets of neurons are switched off, represent different architecture and all these different architectures are trained in parallel with weight given to each subset and the summation of weights being one .
 For n neurons attached to dropout , the number of subset architectires